Irish Terrier Breed

 Originally, the Irish Terrier worked on the farm as a tenacious ratter and guardian of family and property.

 He also did service in World War 1 as a messenger and guard.

 As a hunting companion, he is very capable of tracking and retrieving his quarry both over land and in water.

 The Irish Terrier is distinctive in appearance by his red coat and ever alert expression.
 There is a similarity to the Fox Terrier in his bodily structure, but the Irish is taller and longer-legged.

 Both highly spirited and courageous, this dog is headstrong when in pursuit of its objectives.
-Their tenacity and
+The Irish Terrier breed's tenacity and

 boldness has earned them the moniker of Daredevils.

 They are intelligent dogs and extremely loyal to their family, but they need strong leadership.
 If you acquire an Irish Terrier, it is very important to establish yourself as the "alpha"